HGH and Health Conditions

 Two clinical study results seemed to show that men with naturally high IGF-1 levels have a higher risk for prostate cancer, but if this is true then shouldn't the risk for prostate cancer in men decrease with age, rather than increase as it does?
 The IGF-1 levels naturally decrease with age, while the risk for cancer increases with age.
 There were 5 other clinical studies that found no association with high IGF-1 levels and prostate cancer.

-I have seen no clinical studies that show restoring one's own human growth hormone to a younger and more healthy level using homeopathic HGH products such as ours increases the risk for cancer.
+I have seen no clinical studies that show restoring one's own human growth hormone to a younger and more healthy level using homeopathic HGH sprays such as ours increases the risk for cancer.

 The good thing about homeopathy is the fact that it helps the body to bring itself into balance.
 Homeopathic human growth hormone should only help the body to attain an IGF-1 level that is best for optimum health.
 I have never heard of a homeopathic product increasing the IGF-1 level above what is healthy.